Read the Registration Policy (2016), Registration Procedures, and Articling Procedures for information on registration.

 Once enrolled, TFTs must complete the following registration requirements:

-2. Enroll in Allied Science Trainee Forest Technologist (ASTFT) Program
+2. Enroll in the ASTFT Program

-Eligibility Requirements: Graduated from an unrecognized/non-accredited diploma program or a foreign program in forestry or an allied discipline.
+Eligibility requirements: Graduated from an unrecognized/non-accredited diploma program or a foreign program in forestry or an allied discipline.

 You may be eligible for ASTFT membership if you have: